-For freelance staff, your details will not be shared with Aviva and will not have been shared with MoneySoft Payroll Manager, but your name, address and bank details will be stored on our accounting software.
+Freelance staff details will not be shared with Aviva and will not have been shared with MoneySoft Payroll Manager, but your name, address and bank details will be stored on our accounting software.

-This information will be retained for the minimum period required to satisfy financial regulations, currently six full financial years after any claims have been paid.
+This information will be retained for the minimum period required to satisfy financial regulations, currently six full financial years after claims have been paid.

-Unpaid volunteers who claim expenses will be asked to provide financial details which will be be provided to Xero, our accounting software, and our bank in order to process expense claims.
+Unpaid volunteers who claim expenses will be asked to provide financial details which will be provided to Xero, our accounting software, and our bank, in order to process expense claims.
 This information will be retained for the minimum period required to satisfy financial regulations, currently six full financial years after any claims have been paid.

 Under the Data Protection Act 1998, you have rights as an individual which you can exercise in relation to the information we hold about you.